VA North Texas Health Care System

 Postdoctoral Fellowship Program

-The postdoctoral Fellowship is fully APA accredited with the next site visit scheduled during the 2019 academic year.
+The postdoctoral Fellowship is fully APA accredited with the next site visit scheduled during the 2029 academic year.
 Psychology Fellow must have completed all requirements for doctoral degree (Ph.D. or Psy.D.) in Clinical or Counseling Psychology from an APA-accredited institution, including completion of a Doctoral Internship in Professional Psychology (must also be APA-accredited).
-Internship and/or practicum experiences in relevant clinical settings (Substance Abuse, Post-Traumatic Stress Disorder (PTSD), Family/Couples, Medical Psychology, or Geropsychology) and a professional goal of working as a psychologist in the fields of Substance Abuse, PTSD, Family/Couples, Medical Psychology, or Geropsychology are preferred but not required.
+Internship and/or practicum experiences in relevant clinical settings (Substance Abuse, Post-Traumatic Stress Disorder (PTSD), LGBT Health Care, or Medical Psychology) and a professional goal of working as a psychologist in the fields of Substance Abuse, PTSD, LGBT Health Care, or Medical Psychology are preferred but not required.

 Psychology Postdoctoral Fellowship